Shamdan17/Bricking_Bad/operation-contracts/all-operation-contracts-merged.md

 **Preconditions:** The user is on the building mode screen

 **Postconditions:**
-* map.name becomes mapName
+* map.name became mapName
-* The map is created
+* The map was created

 ---